-The Manchapuri cave in Udayagiri shows carvings of dance and musicians, and this has been dated to the time of Jaina king Kharavela in the first or second century BCE.
-The Hathigumpha inscriptions, also dated to the same ruler, mention music and dance.
+The Manchapuri cave in Udayagiri shows carvings of dancers and musicians, and this has been dated to the time of Jaina king Kharavela in the first or second century BCE.
+The Hathigumpha inscriptions, also dated to the same ruler, mention music, and dance.

 In Odissi, the body of the dancer is considered a temple, and the deity is taken to be residing within.
 Through the practice of the dance, the dancer attempts to create a relationship between the moving body and the soul that internalizes spirituality.
 The dancers wear a chuda or a white cone on the head to indicate the conical structure on top of the Orissan temples.

-The rhythm, bhangis and mudras used in Odissi dance have a peculiar blending Odissi dance includes both Tandava and lasya elements.
+The rhythm, bhangis, and mudras used in Odissi dance have a peculiar blending Odissi dance include both Tandava and lasya elements.
 Sabdaswara-pata and Bhandha are of mainly Tandava styles.
-This dance has a rich variety of mudras which are based on Natyashastra, Abhinaya Darpana and Abhinaya Chandrika.
+This dance has a rich variety of mudras which are based on Natyashastra, Abhinaya Darpana, and Abhinaya Chandrika.
 Hand gestures play a very important role in Odissi dance as they are used in conveying the meaning in abhinaya.
-The main bhangi in this dance is Tribhangi (three bent) which is taken from the Tribhangi of Sri krishna and the Chi, iuka pose (half-seated) of Lord Jagannath.
+The main bhangi in this dance is Tribhangi (three bent) which is taken from the Tribhangi of Sri Krishna and the Chi, iuka pose (half-seated) of Lord Jagannath.

 This is followed by Shayee Nrutya or Batu Nrutya which is an item of pure nrutta.
 It begins with a series of sculpturesque poses like Veenal, mandala, flute, manjra etc., and is performed in a very graceful and stylised manner.
 The third item is pallavi, the movements of which are extremely graceful and lyrical.
 A tune is sung in some raga and is developed in different varieties.
 Bols with rhythmic syllables come in between to enrich the beauty of the item.